CarlOsterberg/rp235x-pwm/README.md

 ## What do

-This program communicates on uart tx on pin 1 and uart rx on pin 2.
+This program communicates on UART tx on Gpio0/pin 1 and UART rx on Gpio1/pin 2.
-Baudrate 115200, 8 bits, no parity and 1 stop bit.
+The UART settings are: baud rate 115200, 8 bits, no parity and 1 stop bit.
-Pin 6 is configured to transmit a PWM signal toa ESC, *30A XT60 Electronic speed regulator* which is controlling a *A2212 / 13T 1000KV* brushless motor.
+Gpio4/pin6, gpio8/pin11, gpio12/pin16 and Gpio16/pin21 are configured to transmit a PWM signal to a ESC, *30A XT60 Electronic speed regulator* which is controlling a *A2212 / 13T 1000KV* brushless motor.

 ### Installing dependancies